daedalus-ode/Notes/College/Verification/Introduction.md

 - Apply stimulus to the DUT
 - Capture the response
 - Check for correctness
-- Measure progress against the overall verification goals
+- Measure progress against the overall verification goals (Functional coverage)
 # Directed testing
 - Manually testing each test vector, logging and verification of results
 - Quick results with ample staffing due to minimal infrastructure requirements